Transport in Vietnam: Road vehicles

 As of 2015, 2 million passenger cars were registered.

 Car prices are kept high by import taxes and sales tax, which put Vietnam as one of the most expensive countries to buy a car, with up to 2 or 3 times the final price consisting of taxes and fees.
-In 2016, a Lexus LX was priced at 7.3 billion VND (USD 315,000), a Toyota Innova at 800 million VND (USD 35,000), Despite this, car sales are growing at double digit rates each year.
+In 2016, a Lexus LX was priced at 7.3 billion VND (US$315,000), a Toyota Innova at 800 million VND (US$35,000), Despite this, car sales are growing at double digit rates each year.

 Water transport

 Ferries

 Most river crossings have long been replaced by bridges, however ferry crossings still operate for vehicles not allowed on expressways.